Oxford Row Coach

 Occasionally, courses may be tailored to attract some students if there are sufficient numbers to warrant it.
 These courses will include more weekday outings which most other (non-student) people might find difficult to attend.

 Most courses are attended by 15-20 people.
-This allows me to organise sessions, in small groups based around the size of the boat, to be tailored for the appropriate level of skill of those available.
+This requires me to organise sessions in small groups, based around the size of the boat and tailored for the appropriate level of skill of those available.
+The more people and the smaller the crew size, the more sessions will be required.
+Some flexibility in your availability will therefore be needed to allow everyone to attend sessions during the time slots available.

 Due to the size and popularity of these courses, the club now enjoys a large active membership which accommodates a wide range of competences and commitments.
 We seek to be inclusive and particularly want to welcome and support those who want to row as a recreational activity.
-Recreational activity includes all rowing not specifically targeting competition – although there are still less formal competitive events and challenges on offer.
-The Touring Group, for example, may embark on 3-4hr trips further afield or travel elsewhere to do some water work on someone else’s river.
+Recreational activity includes rowing not specifically targeting competition – although there are still less formal competitive events and challenges on offer.
+The Touring Group, for example, may embark on 3-4hr trips further afield or travel elsewhere in the country or even abroad to do some water work on someone else’s river.

 How it works